 Tarragona Cathedral Collection (TarC)

-The music fonds of the cathedral of Tarragona conserves six musical repertoire collection, both handwritten and printed, of significant heft and importance in the study of the history of Catalan music: 1,114 “authored manuscripts”, 299 “anonymous manuscripts”, 74 “choir books”, 5 “lectern books”, 118 “authored printed items” and 1 “anonymous printed item”.
+The music fonds of the cathedral of Tarragona conserves six musical repertoire collection, both handwritten and printed, of significant heft and importance in the study of the history of Catalan music: 1,114 “authored manuscripts”, 299 “anonymous manuscripts”, 74 “choir books”, 5 “polyphony books”, 118 “authored printed items” and 1 “anonymous printed item”.

 The “authored manuscripts” collection brings together works created by prominent chapel masters and organists in Spain working between the 17th and 20th centuries.
 A significant part of this authored repertoire belongs to the compositional oeuvre of the chapel masters and organists who succeeded one another as the masters of the cathedral of Tarragona throughout the 17th, 18th, 19th and first third of the 20th centuries.
 During these centuries, the cathedral of Tarragona not only had strong musical ties with the cathedrals of Barcelona, Valencia, Sogorb, Tortosa, Lleida and La Seu d’Urgell, but it also served as the main gateway of musical exchanges between Catalonia, Valencia and Aragón for over 400 years.